upcontent/UpContent-Marketing/content/post/new-upcontent.md

 ## Collaboration with a Team

-This is by far our biggest addition in this release and we could not be more excited about it.
+This is by far our biggest addition and we could not be more excited about it.
 As the need for active curation grows, so does the need for [more efficient workflows and the ability to collaborate with others](https://upcontent.com/post/content-curation-roles/) on the process.
 We wanted to be able to support marketing teams of any size, so we added our Teams plan to round out our offerings.
 Now, whether you are a single user who curates for one brand, a professional user who curates for multiple brands or interests, or a team who works on multiple clients and needs the ability to comment, share, and organize all in one place, there is a plan for you.

 ### Simple Account Management